 - (1) General procedure.
 Amendments to this chapter shall follow the procedures and requirements in ch.
 23 (Town/County Zoning Code) of the general code.
 In addition, the zoning administrator shall send a copy of the public hearing notice to the appropriate district office of the Department of Natural Resources at least 10 days prior to the public hearing.
-Within 10 days of issuing the final decision, the zoning administrator shall send a copy of the written decision to the appropriate regional office of the Department of Natural Resources - (2) Rezoning prohibited.
+Within 10 days of issuing the final decision, the zoning administrator shall send a copy of the written decision to the appropriate regional office of the Department of Natural Resources. - (2) Rezoning prohibited.
 A wetland, or a portion thereof, in the shoreland-wetland district shall not be rezoned if the proposed rezoning may result in a significant adverse impact upon any of the following: - (a) storm and flood water storage capacity; - (b) maintenance of dry season stream flow, the discharge of groundwater to a wetland, the recharge of groundwater from a wetland to another area, or the flow of groundwater through a wetland; - (c) filtering or storage of sediments, nutrients, heavy metals or organic compounds that would otherwise drain into navigable waters; - (d) shoreline protection against soil erosion; - (e) fish spawning, breeding, nursery or feeding grounds; - (f) wildlife habitat; or - (g) wetlands both within the boundary of designated areas of special natural resource interest and those wetlands which are in proximity to or have a direct hydrologic connection to such designated areas as defined in NR 103.04, Wis.
 Admin.
-Code, which can be accessed at the following website: http://www.legis.state.wi.us/rsb/code/nr/nr103.pdf. - (3) Required provision.
+Code. - (3) Required provision.
 If the Department of Natural Resources notifies the Planning and Zoning Committee that a proposed text or map amendment to the shoreland-wetland provisions of this chapter may have a significant adverse impact upon any of the criteria listed above, that amendment, if approved by the county board, shall contain the following provision:

 "This amendment shall not take effect until more than 30 days have elapsed after written notice of the county board's approval of this amendment is mailed to the Department of Natural Resources.
-During that 30-day period, the department may notify the county board that it will adopt a superseding shoreland ordinance for the county under s.
-59.971(6), Wis.
+During that 30-day period, the department may notify the county board that it will adopt a superseding shoreland ordinance for the county under § $\underline{59.692(6)}$ , Wis.
 Stats.
-If the department notifies the county board, the effect of this amendment shall be stayed until the s.
-59.971(6), Wis.
+If the department notifies the county board, the effect of this amendment shall be stayed until the § $\underline{59.692(6)}$ , Wis.
 Stats., adoption procedure is completed or otherwise terminated."